o3de/o3de.org/content/docs-snapshot/userguide/android-reference.md

 **`package_name`**
  Android application package identifier\.
 Used for generating the project\-specific Java activity class and as part of `AndroidManifest.xml`\.
 The identifier must be in reverse domain name format\.
-For more information, see the [Android Application ID documentation](https://developer.android.com/studio/build/application-id.html)\.
+For more information, see the [Android documentation](https://developer.android.com/studio/build/application-id.html)\.
 Type: String
 Default: `"com.lumberyard.sdk"`